-- Charges above the allowed amount - · Charges not covered by the plan
+- · Charges above the allowed amount

+- · Charges not covered by the plan

+- Copays for exams covered under the Hearing Exams benefit

 We keep track of the total cost-shares applied to the individual out-of-pocket maximum that are incurred by all enrolled family members combined.
 When this total equals a set maximum, called the "Family Out-of-Pocket Maximum," we will consider the individual out-of-pocket maximum of every enrolled family member to be met for that calendar year.
 Only the amounts used to satisfy each enrolled family member's individual out-of-pocket maximum will count toward the family out-of-pocket maximum.